rosimeo/Evapotranspiration-dataset/README.md

 The paper on this data and on the task of prediction by Machine Learning is published at ACM Symposium of Applied Computing 2023, entitled:

-"Multivariate Time Series Evapotranspiration Forecasting using Machine Learning Techniques" by Chalachew Muluken Liyew, Rosa Meo, Elvira Di Nardo, Stefano Ferraris, University of Torino, and Politecnico di Torino, Italy
+"Multivariate Time Series Evapotranspiration Forecasting using Machine Learning Techniques" by Chalachew Muluken Liyew, Rosa Meo, Elvira Di Nardo, Stefano Ferraris, University of Torino, and Politecnico di Torino, Italy, DOI: 10.1145/3555776.3577838

 The short data-set contains the following features, selected from a larger set, (sampled every 30 minutes) from 2014 to 1st October 2017: